DarkKronicle/AdvancedChatCore/docs/chatBox/chatBox.md

 **Configure Suggestors Button**
 - Suggest Players - If you want player names to be suggested or not.
 - In-Chat Calculator - Whether or not you want an in chat calculator active or not.
 It can be used by simply putting a math expression in brackets and pressing TAB which will give your answer as a suggestion.
-It should be noted that the In-chat calculator uses [mXparser](https://darkkronicle.github.io/AdvancedChatCore/). <!--This link will eventually point to the Common Knowledge page on the Wiki -->
+It should be noted that the In-chat calculator uses mXparser. (*Please [see](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeMATH.html) page of the wiki for all information on the Maths format used in this mod.*)
 - Suggest Shortcuts - When typing in chat you can have the option that when you type a certain string you can get a corresponding shortcut.
 So typing :happy then double tapping TAB will produce `o((*^▽^*))o`
 	-When selecting the Configure option here you are taken to a page where you can see a full list of pre-added shortcuts which you can modify or remove.
 As well as the option to 'Add Shortcut' to modify.
 	-To modify a shortcut simply click the corresponding text box and change the character as you please.